LocationTampico, Tamps., Mexico

-From the architect.
+Text description provided by the architects.
 It has been decided to create a series of worlds and environments that occur throughout the school, a great variety of spaces for participation and privacy, where the individuals can develop personally and collectively.
 Water mirrors, wooded courtyards, and lush gardens screen intellectual activity.
 Innovation becomes a mean of inspiration for the men and women to be formed.

 The T-shaped plot and rugged topography were decisive for the intervention premises.
 The parking lot exploits such topography to reduce excavation and to optimize the use of space.
 The structure has been resolved simply and totally modulated, which added to the use of apparent materials shows the proper optimization of the resources.